What is cervical wisdom, and why is it important?

 There is often a deep congruence between the new theories and the old stories in this area.
 Midwives have long understood, for example, that a woman’s cervix will often regress upon transfer from home to hospital, becoming less dilated on arrival than when she left home.
 There is not always so much congruence between this knowledge and the behaviours of those who have not yet encountered or learned to trust it, however.
 It is still not unusual to hear of situations where, when a woman’s cervix is found to be less dilated upon arrival at the hospital than the midwife’s last record showed it to be, it is the a midwife’s’ ability to perform a vaginal examination that is questioned.
 Assessment of dilation is, of course, immensely subjective and clinicians of all types are prone to getting wrong (Huhn & Brost 2004).
 Yet the stories that we so often hear about the things that are said to midwives when this kind of situation occurs would tend to support the idea that many practitioners still believe the cervix to open in a uniform and unidirectional manner.

 Click to see a video showing how I use a ‘velvet vagina’ to discuss individual variation in cervical dilation!
-It’s at the bottom of our shop page.
+It’s at the bottom of our Etsy shop page..
+Our shop is open in the few weeks before Christmas.

 The fact that the model of labour progress which has developed within medicalised settings (Friedman 1954, Philpott & Castle 1972, Studd 1973) remains a key influence on practice further underlines the need to move towards a better understanding of normal labour.
 As Thorpe and Anderson (2006) discussed,